 What we also observe from our experiments is the importance of the initial market share.
-We observe that those cards with the largest market share in the initial random distribution of cards are those dominating the market over time, with the order maintained.
+We find that those cards with the largest market share in the initial random distribution of cards are those dominating the market over time, with the order maintained.
 We see furthermore that two or more rarely three cards coexist for a long period of time, where the relative market shares are not changing significantly over time.
-Three or more cards only survive in cases where the initial market shares are sufficiently identical and large.
-Figure 4 shows the complete set of graphs for the case of three cards surviving in the market.
+Three or more cards only survive for a considerable time in cases where the initial market shares are sufficiently identical and large.